alanm20/Macross30text/README.md

 # Acknowledgment
 - Luigi Auriemma : the expert of game file extraction. author of QuickBMS.exe, macross_pidx.bms, macross_fsts.bms and many tools.

-I discovered that there is a second copy of gop arihive inside data.dat which contains the actual gop text files, made macross_pidx_off2.bms to extract that.
+I discovered that there is a second copy of gop archive inside data.dat which contains the actual gop text files, made macross_pidx_off2.bms to extract that.

 # How to use
  You need a modded PS3 game console to get the data.dat file.
 After the game installed, use ftp to copy data.dat from the console harddisk, something like this: